textlint/textlint/packages/textlint/test/README.md

 ## TODO

 - This tests contains `textlint` and `textlint-kernel` test
-- We should separate theses as possible.
+- We should separate these as possible.

 ## Purpose